Executive Function Skills in the Classroom: Overcoming Barriers, Building Strategies

 Adele Diamond, Canada Research Chair Tier 1 Professor of Developmental Cognitive Neuroscience

-Forward Thinking presents an approach to teaching, called “Activated Learning” (AL) in which understanding executive functions (EFs) is central.
+This book presents an approach to teaching in which understanding executive functions (EFs) is central.
 The book is written by educators for educators from Pre-K through high school.
 There is much wisdom here.
-Several aspects of the AL approach stand out.
+Several aspects of the approach stand out.

-AL is neither formulaic nor scripted.
+The practices described in this book are neither formulaic nor scripted.
 The authors, Faith, Bush, and Dawson recognize that one size never fits everyone.
 Each teacher, each student, and each class is different.
-Multiple strategies and a plethora of examples are provided to help teachers see how they can use AL in a way that feels thoroughly comfortable.
+Multiple strategies and a plethora of examples are provided to help teachers see how they can use the approach in a way that feels thoroughly comfortable.
 Scripted lessons are easier, but research shows they are less effective – too easy for some, too difficult for others, too boring, too out of touch with the reality in particular classrooms – and teachers are too bright and capable to be treated like robots who are simply to do exactly as they are told.

-Central to AL is a deep respect for both teachers and for students, an acknowledgement that people get more benefit from any activity and enjoy it more if they have some say in how the activity is implemented, and the recognition that no one of us is as smart as all of us collectively.
-With AL, students and teachers discuss EF obstacles they face and co-create strategies.
-Central to AL is its “The Barriers & Strategies Protocol,” which provides ways to strategize with students instead of for students.
+Central to this book is a deep respect for both teachers and for students, an acknowledgement that people get more benefit from any activity and enjoy it more if they have some say in how the activity is implemented, and the recognition that no one of us is as smart as all of us collectively.
+Using this approach, students and teachers discuss EF obstacles they face and co-create strategies.
+Central to this approach is the Barriers & Strategies Protocol, which provides ways to strategize with students instead of for students.
 Students are actively involved in the process of identifying problems and in developing suitable responses.

 Because of this shared problem-solving and brainstorming, no teacher needs to be an EF or strategy expert.
 Solutions arise through the communal discussion.
 Feeling they have to be the expert can be anxiety-provoking or overwhelming for some teachers.
 There’s no need to feel that way here.
 And, the authors provide a plethora of examples of possible solutions that teachers and citizens can adopt or modify as they wish.

-As I read Forward Thinking, I kept writing in the margin “I love it.”
+As I read this book, I kept writing in the margin “I love it.”
 It contains so much wisdom and is written in a clear, engaging manner without any sense that the authors are watering things down too much.
 Real-life examples from the classroom greatly help to illustrate and elaborate points.
-I would recommend Forward Thinking to all educators.
+I would recommend this book to all educators.